blackducksoftware/detect_advisor/README.md

 # REPORT FILE

-An optional report file can be specified (`-r repfile` or `--report repfile`) including full information with lists of duplicate large files, duplicate large folders, binary files etc.
+An optional report file can be specified (`-r repfile` or `--report repfile`) including full information with lists of duplicate large files, duplicate large folders, binary files etc. If the report file already exists it will be backed up to `repfile.XXX` where XXX is an incremental numeric.

 If large duplicate files or folders are identified (or folders containing only binary files), then a recommended `.bdignore` with list of folders to ignore is also produced in the report file.